-I am an Assistant Professor at the School of Journalism & Mass Communication at the University of Minnesota – Twin Cities.
+I am an Assistant Professor at the Hubbard School of Journalism & Mass Communication at the University of Minnesota – Twin Cities.

+I am an Affiliated Fellow at Yale Law School’s Information Society Project and in 2016 was a Research Fellow at Columbia University’s Tow Center for Digital Journalism.
 Previously I was a postdoctoral fellow in media and law at Yale Law School’s Information Society Project.

 I completed my PhD in Communications at the Columbia Graduate School of Journalism.
 My dissertation examined mobile phone networks in India, identifying intended and unanticipated consequences of the rapid network development that has taken place in recent years.